Why do they do the interview?

 What is a Panel Interview?

-A Panel Interview comprises of 3-6 interviewers with different expertise and from various departments of an organization, interviewing a candidate together.
+A Panel Interview comprises 3-6 interviewers with different expertise and from various departments of an organization, interviewing a candidate together.
 A typical interview panel will consist of the manager under whom the hire is supposed to work, a subject matter expert, a senior executive, and a representative from the HR department.

 With questions coming in from all angles, a panel interview can turn out to be a big deal for the candidate!

-How to Handle a Panel Interview?
+Tips for a Panel Interview?

 Having understood what a panel interview is and how it happens, let’s get straight into the business.